-- It decides on Nordea Eiendomskreditt's risk strategy and the Risk Appetite Framework, including the Risk Appetite Statements, with at least annual reviews and additional updates when needed. - It decides on and oversees an adequate and effective Risk Management Framework and regularly evaluates whether Nordea Eiendomskreditt has effective and appropriate controls to manage the risks. - NE Board adopts the group Board Directive on Capital, which ensures adequate capital levels within the Nordea group, on an ongoing and forward-looking basis, consistent with the business model, risk appetite, and regulatory requirements and expectations.

-NE BRIC will with effect from 1st of January 2022 assists NE Board in fulfilling its oversight responsibilities concerning management and control of risk, risk frameworks, controls and processes associated with Nordea Eiendomskreditt's operations, including credit, market, liquidity, business and operational risk, as well as conduct and compliance risk and related frameworks and processes.
+- It decides on Nordea Eiendomskreditt's risk strategy and the Risk Appetite Framework, including the Risk Appetite Statements, with at least semi-annual reviews and additional updates when needed. - It decides on and oversees an adequate and effective Risk Management Framework and regularly evaluates whether Nordea Eiendomskreditt has effective and appropriate controls to manage the risks. - NE Board adopts the Group Board Directive on Capital, which ensures adequate capital levels within the Nordea Group, on an ongoing and forward-looking basis, consistent with the business model, risk appetite, and regulatory requirements and expectations. - NE BRIC assists NE Board in fulfilling its oversight responsibilities concerning management and control of risk, risk frameworks, controls and processes associated with Nordea Eiendomskreditt's operations, including credit, market, liquidity, business and operational risk, as well as conduct and compliance risk and related frameworks and processes.